ubernostrum/django-registration/docs/one-step-workflow.rst

 -------------

-To use this workflow, include the URLconf ``registration.backends.simple.urls`` somewhere in your site's own URL configuration.
+To use this workflow, include the URLconf ``django_registration.backends.simple.urls`` somewhere in your site's own URL configuration.
 For example:

 .. code-block:: python